This extension for LightDB helps you to find out most resource-consuming activities in your LightDB databases.

 WALWrite - Write Pages to XLOG file.

-LockManager - Used for the predicate locking target and lock shared hash tables to reduce contention.
+LockManager - Used to lock shared hash tables to reduce contention.

 WALInsert - LW lock, Acquire a WAL insertion lock, for inserting to WAL.